US Rep Duncan Hunter, wife indicted on corruption charges

 His lawyers said in 2017 that Hunter and his wife repaid the campaign about $60,000.

-When Hunter found out his campaign had paid for the rabbit's transport, he paid back the money as part of more than $60,000 in other questionable charges, Kasper said.
+When Hunter found out his campaign had paid for the rabbit's transport, he repaid the money as part of more than $60,000 in other questionable charges, Kasper said.

-Kasper pointed to the rabbit expense as an example of overreach by the congressional ethics office.

 This story has been corrected to show indictment is 48 pages, not 48 counts.

 Blood reported from Los Angeles.
-Associated Press writers Christopher Weber and Robert Jablon contributed to this report from Los Angeles.
+Associated Press writers Christopher Weber, Robert Jablon and Michael Balsamo contributed to this report from Los Angeles.